 According to Law 360, “One answer is, it’s the result of concerted efforts of Second Circuit courts and prosecutors to protect their decades-long operation of a covert criminal justice system of secret dockets, hidden convictions, and protected cooperators allowed to commit crime with impunity, so long as they earn their keep.”

-Posted by Ann Diener on May 13, 2017, With 2709 Reads Filed under Government & Politics.
+Posted by Ann Diener on May 13, 2017, With 2757 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.